wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 Button Usage
 ------------

-Unlike an axis you will usually want to use the ``pressed`` and ``released`` methods to respond to button input.
+Unlike an axis, you will usually want to use the ``pressed`` and ``released`` methods to respond to button input.
 These will return true if the button has been activated since the last check.
 This is helpful for taking an action once when the event occurs but not having to continuously do it while the button is held down.

 .. tabs::